wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 stalls uop issue for (`c2` - `c3`) cycles, if `c2 > c3`, but `curCycle` is not incremented to account for the issue stall).

 On invocation, `schedule()`'s helper function `scheduleInternal()` first checks whether the window is currently full.
-If true, the pipeline will be stalled by one extra cycle due to resource hazard.
+If true, the pipeline will be stalled by at least one extra cycle due to resource hazard.
 This is where `advancePos()` is called within `scheduleInternal()`.
-Note that although `scheduleInternal()` uses a loop to simulate pipeline stall, implying that the stall may take more than one cycles.
+Note that `scheduleInternal()` uses a loop to simulate pipeline stall, implying that the stall may take more than one cycle.
 This can happen if no uop is scheduled for dispatching in the next cycle due to ports being closed not for uop dispatching.
+After inserting the uop into the window, we traverse through future event objects after `schedCycle` to find a cycle in which one of the required ports are available for dispatching.
+The `schedCycle` in the caller is updated accordingly when the function returns.

 The scheduling logic `scheduleInternal()` is also overly complicated by the use of the two boolean template arguments, `touchOccupancy` and `recordPort`.
 In fact, what this function does is simpler than it seems to be.
 When a uop